BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Secure Computing Trading with Privacy Protection

 \subsection{Block Generation and Pseudonymous Update}

-After both parties complete the trading in computing sharing, the 6GBS near CRR packages all related information into a new block and adds it to the blockchain.
-Subsequently, CRP must update its computing resource status.
-The trading and resource update information of this computing sharing will be broadcast and synchronized throughout the entire blockchain system.
+Following the transaction submission, the 6GBSs serve as trusted consensus nodes responsible for validating transactions and maintaining the ledger.
+The selection of the 6GBS responsible for block generation is determined by the Proof of Trust and Adjustment (PoTA) consensus mechanism, a lightweight and efficient protocol that we introduced in our previous work \cite{17}.
+Specifically, the PoTA protocol selects a bookkeeping node based on a dynamically computed score.
+This score comprehensively evaluates both a node's global trust, derived from historical interaction ratings, and its relevant resource service attributes.
+This mechanism maintains a balance between security and efficiency, making it a practical and effective consensus solution for dynamic 6G CPN environments.
+The 6GBS with the highest score is authorized to aggregate all relevant information, such as transaction details, digital signatures, and resource status updates, into a new block.
+This block is then broadcast for validation and subsequently appended to the blockchain.

-Before re-engaging in computing sharing, CRP and CRR need to request new pseudonyms and certificates from the nearby 6GBS to ensure the user's identity remains unlinkable.
-Similarly, the 6GBS verifies the legitimacy of the CRP/CRR identities through Algorithm \ref{idv} and then issues CRP/CRR new pseudonyms and certificates.
+Subsequently, the CRP's computing resource status is formally updated and finalized within the new block, serving as the canonical on-chain record of the state change that was already broadcast off-chain as a soft state.
+This two-step process ensures that the NSGA-III-KDR algorithm operates on the most up-to-date information from off-chain soft-state messages, while the blockchain maintains the ultimate ground truth for consistency and security.
+Before re-engaging in computing resource sharing, the CRP and CRR must request new pseudonyms and certificates from the nearest 6GBS to ensure their identities remain unlinkable.
+Similarly, the 6GBS verifies the legitimacy of the CRP and CRR identities using Algorithm \ref{idv} and subsequently issues them new pseudonyms and certificates.